blakeblackshear/frigate/docs/docs/plus/improving_model.md

 **Make tight bounding boxes**: Tighter bounding boxes improve the recognition and ensure that accurate bounding boxes are predicted at runtime.

 **Label the full object even when occluded**: If you have a person standing behind a car, label the full person even though a portion of their body may be hidden behind the car.
 This helps predict accurate bounding boxes and improves zone accuracy and filters at runtime.
+If an object is partly out of frame, label it only when a person would reasonably be able to recognize the object from the visible parts.

+**Label objects hard to identify as difficult**: When objects are truly difficult to make out, such as a car barely visible through a bush, or a dog that is hard to distinguish from the background at night, flag it as 'difficult'.
+This is not used in the model training as of now, but will in the future.

 **`amazon`, `ups`, and `fedex` should label the logo**: For a Fedex truck, label the truck as a `car` and make a different bounding box just for the Fedex logo.
 If there are multiple logos, label each of them.